 The Nightless Night has a curious effect, minimizing your need for sleep and maximizing the possibilities for summer fun.

 In the Land of the Midnight Sun, this is when you head to the forest trails for a day of hiking.
 Or you strap on a helmet and spin some gears.
-The Midnight Sun is one of the best reasons to visit Finnish Lapland in the summer.
+The Sun That Never Sets is one of the best reasons to visit Finnish Lapland in the summer.

 Try these outdoor activities under the Midnight Sun